simple-framework/simple_framework_website/docs/htcondor_pool_tutorial.md

 At present, to ensure you can compile your site level configuration file, you can:
 1. [Get in touch](../help) with us directly and we will help compile and fix any errors in the site level configuration file.
-1. Setup [compiler](https://github.com/simple-framework/simple_grid_yaml_compiler) as described towards the end of this section and run it with your site level configuration file as the input.
+1. Set up [compiler](https://github.com/simple-framework/simple_grid_yaml_compiler) as described towards the end of this section and run it with your site level configuration file as the input.

 To simplify the process, we are working on a web based compiler, which should be available soon.